amila0101/chatbot-fluxa/CONTRIBUTING.md

 ### Suggesting Features

 We welcome feature suggestions!
-Please create an issue with:
+Please create an issue using the **Feature Request** template.
+This template will guide you to provide all the necessary information, including:

 - A clear, descriptive title
 - Detailed description of the proposed feature
+- Problem statement and proposed solution
 - Any relevant mockups or examples
 - Explanation of why this feature would be useful to most users

+### Reporting Technical Debt

+We value code quality and maintainability.
+If you identify technical debt or code that needs refactoring, please create an issue using the **Technical Debt** template.
+This template will guide you to provide information about:

+- Description of the technical debt
+- Location in the codebase
+- Current impact on the project
+- Proposed solution
+- Effort estimation
+- Benefits of addressing it

 ### Pull Requests